arangodb/spring-boot-starter/demo/README.md

 }
 ```

-After we extended our repository, we create a new `CommandLineRunner` and add it to our `DemoApplication`.
+After extending your repository, create a new `CommandLineRunner` and add it to
+your `DemoApplication`:

 ```java
 Class<?>[]runner=new Class<?>[]{